Policy and Procedure #407.0 Accessibility

 4.1 Barrier-Free Facilities

-The identification and removal of architectural or physical features of the built environment that limit access and opportunities for people with disabilities.
+The identification and removal of architectural or physical features of the built environment limit access and opportunities for individuals with disabilities.

-Anything in the physical environment that is human-created and includes, but is not limited to: buildings, parks, paths of travel, transportation systems, and other design features.
+Anything in the physical environment that is human-created and includes buildings, parks, paths of travel, transportation systems, and other design features.

-Consideration for all users, including persons with disabilities, through the proactive identification, removal and elimination of barriers to accessibility; instead of waiting to respond to individual accommodation requests or complaints.
+Consideration for all users, including individuals with disabilities, through the proactive identification, removal, and elimination of barriers to accessibility; instead of waiting to respond to individual accommodation requests or complaints.

 5. Contact